 Efficient has been described in case law as an 'education that achieves that which it sets out to achieve'.

-Parents decide to withdraw their child/young person from school for a variety of reasons.
-If this is because of a difficulty in school or a disagreement with a teacher, it is always best to attempt to resolve the difficulty.
-Problems in school should be taken up with the school and if necessary the school governors.
-The local authority may also be able to assist in resolving the difficulty.
+Parents decide to withdraw their child or young person from school for various reasons.
+If this is due to a difficulty in school or a disagreement with a teacher, it is always best to try to resolve the difficulty.
+Problems should be raised with the school, and if needed, with the school governors.
+The local authority may also be able to help resolve the difficulty.

-Deciding to educate your child/young person at home is a big step and is a great commitment of your time and energy.
-Parents who choose to educate their child/young person at home will also need to be take on full financial responsibility.
-This would include paying the costs of any public examinations.
+Deciding to educate your child or young person at home is a big step and a great commitment of your time and energy.
+Parents who choose to educate their child or young person at home will also need to take on full financial responsibility.
+This includes paying for any public examinations.

-If your child has an Education, Health and Care (EHC) Plan, you can discuss the matter with the Southend-on-Sea City Council Special Educational Needs and Disability (SEND) Team.
-They can work with you so that the needs and provisions detailed in the EHC Plan can be met outside a school environment.
+If your child has an Education, Health and Care Plan (EHCP), you can discuss the matter with the Southend-on-Sea City Council Special Educational Needs and Disability (SEND) Team.
+They can work with you so that the needs and provisions detailed in the EHCP can be met outside a school environment.

-If your child or young person has an EHC Plan and is a registered pupil at a school you must write to the school to tell them that you intend to provide home education outside of school.
-The school can then remove the pupil's name from the admission register.
-However, it is good practice to hold an Annual Review meeting first to consider the change in circumstances and how the child/young person's needs will be met.
+If your child or young person has an EHCP and is a registered pupil at a school you must write to the school to tell them that you intend to provide home education outside of school.
+The school can then remove your child or young persons name from the admission register.
+However, it is good practice to hold an Annual Review meeting first to consider the change and how your child or young person's needs will be met.

 The Council must continue to check that the provision is appropriate.
-This is usually through an annual review of the EHC plan.
+This is usually through an annual review of the EHCP.
 Reviews will focus on whether the provision is still appropriate and that the child or young person's SEN continue to be met.

 If the Council has evidence that your child or young person is not receiving a suitable education and there are no extenuating circumstances, the Council has a duty to consider legal action to ensure your child or young person is properly educated.